IM-Deane/django-image-uploader/README.md

 ## Description

-Currently following
-[codewithmosh.com's](https://codewithmosh.com/p/the-ultimate-django-series)
-ultimate Django series.
+This project was created while following [codewithmosh.com's](https://codewithmosh.com/p/the-ultimate-django-series) Ultimate Django Series.

 In part 3, we learn about advanced concepts regarding Django utilities.
 One of the sections is about file handling and we learn how to create an Image Upload